MLHale/CYBR8480/modules/hybrid-app-part1/README.md

 [Top](#table-of-contents)
 ### Make ember and cordova play nice
-There is a handy ember addon (built by [@poetic](https://github.com/poetic/ember-cli-cordova) and [@isleofcode](https://github.com/isleofcode/ember-cordova)) that makes cordova cli and ember cli seamlessly (and I mean really seamlessly) work together.
+There is a handy ember addon called [Corber](http://corber.io/) (built by [@poetic](https://github.com/poetic/ember-cli-cordova) and [@isleofcode](https://github.com/isleofcode/ember-cordova)) that makes cordova cli and ember cli seamlessly (and I mean really seamlessly) work together.
 Lets install it.
+I suggest you also take a moment to look over the Corber documentation at [http://corber.io/](http://corber.io/).

 ```
 npm install -g yarn